Blendify/blender-manual/blender_docs/manual/render/cycles/optimizations/reducing_noise.rst

 a light can contribute to nearby surfaces.
 The images above show default falloff and smooth value 1.0.

-Multiple Importance sampling
+Multiple Importance Sampling
 ============================

 Materials with emission shaders can be configured to use Multiple Importance Sampling (:doc:`/render/cycles/materials/settings`).
 This means that they will get rays sent directly towards them, rather than ending up there based on rays randomly bouncing around.